 Rashi: It is a prohibition against seeing a fellow-Jew dying and doing nothing about it - there where he is able to save him.

 Rashbam: It means that one is obligated to save a fellow-Jew from his attacker, even if it means killing the attacker in the process.

-Targum Yonasan: It means that a witness should not refrain from testifying in Beis-Din on behalf of one's fellow-Jew.
+Targum Yonasan: It means that a witness should not refrain from testifying in Beis-Din merit for his fellow-Jew.